How should static resources (CSS/JS/images) be stored and referenced in the AnQiCMS template?

 <img src="{% system with name="TemplateUrl" %}/images/site-logo.png" alt="您的网站Logo">

-Through this dynamic referencing method, you can avoid hardcoding the absolute path, thereby greatly enhancing the universality and portability of the template.
+By using this dynamic reference method, you can avoid hardcoding absolute paths, thereby greatly enhancing the universality and portability of the template.

 The difference between content images and template images

-The static resources emphasized in this article, specifically refer to the images necessary for the design of the template itself, such as background images, UI component icons, and purely decorative images, etc. They are a part of the template file structure and should be manually placed in/public/static/images/In the directory, and throughTemplateUrlLabel for reference.
-Understanding this difference will help you manage different types of image resources more efficiently.
+This article emphasizes static resources, specifically the images necessary for the design of the template itself, such as background images, UI component icons, and purely decorative images, etc., which are part of the template file structure and should be manually placed in/public/static/images/In the directory and throughTemplateUrlLabel for reference.
+Understanding this difference helps you manage different types of image resources more efficiently.

 Suggestions for static resource management and optimization

-As a website operator, I recommend that you consider the following practices when managing AnQiCMS static resources to further improve website performance and user experience:
+As a website operator, I suggest you consider the following **practices when managing AnQiCMS static resources to further enhance website performance and user experience:

-• Version control and caching strategy:Add version number or hash value to the file name of static resources (for examplestyle.css?v=20231027This helps to force the browser to refresh the cache after file update, ensuring that users always access the latest version of the resources.At the same time, by configuring appropriate HTTP cache headers on the server (such as Nginx, Apache), it can effectively utilize browser caching, reduce redundant downloads, and speed up the speed of second visits.
+• Version control and caching strategy:Add version number or hash value to the filename of static resources (for examplestyle.css?v=20231027This helps force the browser to refresh the cache after the file is updated, ensuring that users always access the latest version of the resource.At the same time, by configuring appropriate HTTP cache headers on the server (such as Nginx, Apache), it can effectively utilize browser caching, reduce repeated downloads, and speed up the speed of the second visit.

-• Resource merging and compression:For the production environment, consider combining multiple CSS files into one, multiple JS files into one, and compressing (minifying) them.This can significantly reduce the number of HTTP requests and the size of file transfers./public/static/directory.
+• Resource merging and compression:For production environments, it is recommended to merge multiple CSS files into one, multiple JS files into one, and compress them (minify).This can significantly reduce the number of HTTP requests and the file transfer size.Although AnQiCMS may not have built-in this feature, you can use external build tools (such as Webpack, Gulp, etc.) to complete preprocessing, and then deploy the optimized files to/public/static/Directory.

-• CDN acceleration:When the website user distribution is extensive, integrating a Content Delivery Network (CDN) can significantly improve the loading speed of static resources.CDN by distributing resources to the nearest node to the user, reduces network latency.TemplateUrlThe mechanism will automatically adapt.
+• CDN acceleration:When the website user distribution is extensive, connecting to a content delivery network (CDN) can greatly improve the loading speed of static resources.CDN distributes resources to the nearest node to the user, reducing network latency.When configuring CDN, you just need to point the static resource domain of the website to the CDN service provider, AnQiCMS'sTemplateUrlThe mechanism will adapt automatically.

-• Image Optimization:Ensure that the image file size is moderate and the format is correct (for example, using WebP format for the web can achieve better compression ratio), and perform lazy loading on the image
+• Image optimization:Make sure the image file size is moderate, the format is correct (for example, using WebP format for the web can achieve better compression), and implement lazy loading for the image